Neil Patrick Harris: 2015–present

 On February 22, 2015, he hosted the 87th Academy Awards.
 On September 15, 2015, Best Time Ever with Neil Patrick Harris, a variety series hosted and executive produced by Harris, premiered live on NBC and ran for eight episodes.
 He declined to appear in the fifth season of American Horror Story after appearing in the fourth in a guest role due to scheduling conflicts with Best Time Ever.
 On January 15, 2016, Harris was cast as Count Olaf in the television adaptation of A Series of Unfortunate Events.
 It ran for 3 seasons and 25 episodes on the streaming service Netflix before ending on January 1, 2019.
 On March 31, 2017, NBC picked up the game show Genius Junior with Harris as host and executive producer.
 The format would test teams of children, aged 12 and under, in various subjects including spelling, mathematics, and memory.
 The series received a 10-episode order and debuted on March 18, 2018.
 His debut young adult novel, The Magic Misfits, was released in November 2017 and is the first in a four-book series.

 In October 2020, Harris released a single-player board game named Box One, produced by Theory11.
 As of February 2021, it is available exclusively through Target.
 Harris has been a frequent guest narrator at Disney's Candlelight Processional at Walt Disney World.
 In January 2021, Harris starred in the British drama series It's a Sin, broadcast on Channel 4 and HBO Max, depicting the 1980s HIV/AIDS epidemic in the United Kingdom.
 In June 2021, he was announced to be a judge on Australia's Got Talent: Challengers & Champions, a spin-off series of Australia's Got Talent.
 Harris appeared in The Matrix Resurrections, the fourth installment of the Matrix franchise, released in December 2021.

 In 2022, he joined the Encores! presentation of Stephen Sondheim's Into the Woods as The Baker; the limited production ran at the New York City Center from May 4 to 15.
 Harris also starred in the 2022 Netflix series Uncoupled as gay Manhattanite Michael Lawson, a realtor re-navigating the dating scene after 17 years.
 He also portrayed Francis Beaumont in Peter Pan Goes Wrong for a limited engagement from April 11 to May 7, 2023.
 In December 2023, Harris guest starred as the Toymaker in the third and final special, "The Giggle", of the 60th anniversary specials of Doctor Who.
+On August 15, 2026, Harris hosted Horizons: A Carousel of Progress at Disney's D23 annual convention.